KhinDL/Password-Manager/README.md

    - Create a Firebase project at [Firebase Console](https://console.firebase.google.com)
    - Enable Firestore Database
    - Enable Authentication
+   - Copy the `.env.example` file to `.env`
-   - Copy your Firebase config to `src/config/firebase.ts`
+   - Fill in your Firebase configuration values in the `.env` file

 4. **Start development server**
    ```bash